-Applications are due January 2, 2022 and must be submitted via the Graduate School's Online Application portal here.
+Applications for AY 2023-2024 are due January 4, 2023 and must be submitted via the Graduate School's Online Application portal here.
 You can find detailed instructions about the application process and components here.
 The Graduate School's application FAQ can be found here.